 Movement is very important to maintaining joint and muscle health.
 We will teach you mouth opening stretches to help increase how wide you can open, as well as help relax your jaw muscles.
 We will also suggest certain stretches for your neck.
 Stretching exercises can be performed any time of day and are simple to do.
 We do not, however, recommend any movements of the jaw against purposeful resistance (such as against hand or finger pressure).
 Resistance exercises need to be done with supervision to be sure you are not aggravating an existing problem.

 Do I need to have my appliance adjusted?

 Management is most likely to succeed when based on the knowledge and skills you gained during your treatment phase.
 At times, home palliative care may not be enough to reduce a TMJ flare-up.
 Sometimes, the added support of an adjusted or realigned appliance will be necessary.
 We encourage you to schedule follow-up visits to allow evaluation and adjustment of your appliance at least annually, so we can check in on your appliance and your management quality of life.
 We will be happy to celebrate your success with you.

-As always, please feel free to contact our office for an exam and consultation to assess the value of treating your TMJ for life-long relief of your symptoms.
+As always, please feel free to contact our office to schedule a new patient exam and consultation to assess your TMJ treatment plans for relief of your symptoms.
 Give us a call, or click here to schedule an appointment.